 Another aspect of portfolio monitoring is ensuring that our content is always the highest possible quality, which then goes hand-in-hand with ongoing optimization.
 We use our factor-a suite to help us maintain an overview of the content for every product.
 The software alerts our account managers of any divergences that occur and has tools that allow them to easily make changes immediately.

 The factor-a suite also includes a Review management dashboard.
 Recently, Amazon changed the way in which clients can handle reviews, unfortunately eliminating the ability to respond directly to the customers.
 However, our managers keep an eye on the incoming customer reviews and have a new system of organizing them based on subject.
 This allows us to determine what is being communicated well or maybe not so well within the content.
-Reviews offer brands direct feedback from their shoppers and we, at factor-a, use this feedback to optimize the content we create so that shoppers are getting exactly the information they need.
+Reviews offer brands direct feedback from their shoppers and we, at FACTOR-A/DEPT®, use this feedback to optimize the content we create so that shoppers are getting exactly the information they need.

 A variety of challenges accompanies the launch of new-to-market products and we faced three distinct challenges in the launch of the new Yamaha Soundbars in Autumn of 2019.
 We were able to solve each of these challenges through our holistic account management approach, which resulted in a successful product launch.